To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

 This pass uses a discount code.
 You will receive the discount code via email after booking this pass.
-You must then purchase tickets from the museum ahead of time.
+Purchasing tickets in advance is recommended.
 See confirmation email for instructions.

 Pass admits two adults at $12 per person.
-Reduced admission to the Yin Yu Tang, the Chinese house.
+Includes admission to the Yin Yu Tang, the Chinese house.
 Access to special ticketed exhibitions also require a separate fee.
 Visitors using a library pass are not entitled to any other member benefits.

-The Trustees of the Reservations preserve and protect more than 100 special properties of exceptional scenic, historic, and ecological value—nearly 25,000 acres—all around Massachusetts.
+The Trustees of Reservations preserve and protect more than 100 special properties of exceptional scenic, historic, and ecological value—nearly 25,000 acres—all around Massachusetts.
 From Crane's Beach in Ipswich and World's End in Hingham to The Old Manse in Concord and Fruitlands Museum in Harvard, visitors to Trustees sites enjoy local history and nature in its various forms: beaches, meadows, forests, swamps and more.

-In the summer of 2019, the DeCordova Sculpture Park and Museum, the largest park of its kind in New England, became part of the Trustees.
+In the summer of 2019, the deCordova Sculpture Park and Museum, the largest park of its kind in New England, became part of the Trustees.
 The museum, located in Lincoln, MA, encompasses nearly 30 conserved acres and presents contemporary art from New England—and beyond—with sculptures in the landscape and museum exhibitions.
 For a full list of locations, please visit their web site.

 Categories: Art, Family, History, Nature, Recreation